-Rights in Housing Society Disputes in Karnataka
+Rights in Housing Society Disputes — Karnataka

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Indian central (Union) law — Constitution of India, central Acts of Parliament, and Supreme Court decisions.
 State-level information reflects each state's own Acts and High Court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-• Right to obtain share certificate: A housing society must issue a share certificate to a member within 6 months of allotment — refusal can be reported to the Registrar of Co-operative Societies.
+- Share certificate: the society must issue a share certificate to a member within 6 months of allotment.
+Refusal goes to the Registrar of Co-operative Societies.

 When does it apply?

-• Your housing society refuses to issue a share certificate or NOC.
+- Your society is refusing to issue a share certificate or an NOC.

-• The society is levying maintenance charges that were not approved in the AGM.
+- The society is collecting maintenance charges or levies that were never approved at the AGM.

 What to Do If Your Housing Society in India Is Withholding Your Rights

-• Write a formal letter to the Managing Committee citing the specific provision violated and requesting compliance.
+- Write a formal letter to the Managing Committee, citing the specific provision they have breached and asking for compliance.
+Most disputes resolve at this stage.

-• If ignored, file a complaint with the Registrar of Co-operative Societies in your district — the Registrar can order compliance and penalise the committee.
+- If the committee ignores you, file a complaint with the Registrar of Co-operative Societies in your district.
+The Registrar has the power to order compliance and to penalise the committee directly.

-• For monetary disputes (wrongful maintenance levy), approach the Co-operative Court (in states like Maharashtra) or the civil court.
+- For monetary disputes — wrongful maintenance levy, contractor over-billing — head to the Co-operative Court (Maharashtra, for example) or the civil court.

 What should you NOT do?

-• Do not make structural changes to common areas without society approval — violations can result in the society demanding restoration at your cost.
+- Do not make structural changes to common areas without society approval.
+The society can compel restoration at your cost — and they usually do.

 How Karnataka differs from central law